solana-labs/solana/docs/src/running-validator/validator-start.md

 By default the validator will dynamically select available network ports in the 8000-10000 range, and may be overridden with `--dynamic-port-range`.
-For example, `solana-validator --dynamic-port-range 11000-11010 ...` will restrict the validator to ports 11000-11011.
+For example, `solana-validator --dynamic-port-range 11000-11010 ...` will restrict the validator to ports 11000-11010.

 ### Limiting ledger size to conserve disk space

-The `--limit-ledger-size` arg will instruct the validator to only retain the last couple hours of ledger.
+The `--limit-ledger-size` argument will instruct the validator to only retain the last couple hours of ledger.
 To retain the full ledger, simply remove that arg.